ercbk/nested-cross-validation-comparison/README.md

 both hyperparameter tuning and algorithm comparison.
 Using standard methods such as k-fold cross-validation in such situations results in significant increases in optimization bias.
-Nested cross-validation has been shown to reduce the bias in out-of-sample error estimates even using datasets with only a few hundred rows.
+Nested cross-validation has been shown to produce low bias in out-of-sample error estimates even using datasets with only a few hundred rows.

 The primary issue with this technique is that it is computationally very